 The applicable program documents and procedures used to respond to reports/identification of illicit discharges.

 The permittee must maintain centralized recordkeeping systems of illicit discharge responses conducted by the permittee.
 Records maintained by other departments can be in different centralized recordkeeping systems.
-The centralized record keeping system must contain the information in Part 1.E.2.b.vi(A) below or provide a reference to where the information is maintained.
+The centralized record keeping system must contain the information in Part 1.E.2.b.vi(A) or provide a reference to where the information is maintained and how information is shared between separate functional groups within the permittee’s organization.

 Discharges that could be excluded from being effectively prohibited:

-Copies of all required submittals to the Division.
+Copies of all required submittals to the division.

-Copies of the documents used to provide any required public notice and any public comment received as part of the public notice process. vi.
+Copies of the documents used to provide any required public notice and any public comment received as part of the public notice process.

 Removing an Illicit Discharge:

-(A) The information used by the permittee to identify repeat occurrences from the same responsible party concerning the same type of illicit discharge.
+The information used by the permittee to identify repeat occurrences from the same responsible party concerning the same type of illicit discharge.
 The permittee must document and maintain records of each illicit discharge identified by the permittee that includes the following information, or identifies that the information is unknown or not applicable:

 The date that the illicit discharge was reported to and/or identified by the permittee.

-The date the permittee responded to the reported/identified illicit discharge.
+The date the permittee responded to the reported/identified illicit discharge or notified a surrounding MS4 permittee.

 The location of the illicit discharge.